sensu/sensu-docs/content/sensu-go/5.20/getting-started/faq.md

 We recommend integrating Sensu with a time series database, like [InfluxDB][19], to store event data.
 See the [guide to storing metrics with InfluxDB][18] to get started.

-## Can I connect Sensu Go to clients and servers from earlier versions of Sensu Core and Sensu Enterprise? {#connect-earlier-versions}
+## Can I connect Sensu Go to clients and servers from Sensu Core and Enterprise? {#connect-earlier-versions}

 No, Sensu Go agents and backends are not compatible with Sensu Core or Sensu Enterprise services.